Combine your passion for both equine and science with this technical course and explore the science behind the latest advances in the equine industry.

 Optional

 Optional modules run subject to sufficient uptake.
-Module selection will take place in the previous academic year.
-On this degree you will study:
+Module selection will take place during induction week each year and confirmation of a module running will take place this time.

 Overall workload